BranchTaken/Hemlock/doc/design/memory.md

 #### Copy collection

 Minor heap copy collection is conceptually simple.
-Live values are copied fromspace->tospace as they are traced, and forwarding pointers are written to their obsolete fromspace headers to enable reference updates.
-Live values that have been copied to tospace are linearly scanned for references to fromspace, which in turn trigger fromspace->tospace copying of any values which have not already been copied, followed by updating the fromspace references to tospace references.
-Once all roots have been traced, and all tospace->fromspace references have been traced, copying is complete.
+Live values are copied fromspace→tospace as they are traced, and forwarding pointers are written to their obsolete fromspace headers to enable reference updates.
+Live values that have been copied to tospace are linearly scanned for references to fromspace, which in turn trigger fromspace→tospace copying of any values which have not already been copied, followed by updating the fromspace references to tospace references.
+Once all roots have been traced, and all tospace→fromspace references have been traced, copying is complete.

 Tracing starts at the roots, which are found in the following places:

 - Execution stack.
-- Major->minor references.
+- Major→minor references.

 Root scanning triggers immediate copying, so that the root references can be immediately updated to tospace pointers rather than during a second pass.